/ / / / / / / /

 • Information visualisation

-Knowledge engineering, complex neural networks.
+Knowledge engineering, complex neural networks & social interaction.
 See website for examples.

 • Distributed processing